 Anthony is a partner in the international firm of solicitors, Clyde & Co.
 He is a leading expert on all aspects of construction and engineering cases, whose experience covers the resolution of national and international construction disputes.
 His practice also includes domestic and international arbitration cases and Court proceedings and he is well known for his work in the field of expert determination and adjudication, including references to Dispute Adjudication Boards.

 He has substantial experience in various methods of Alternative Dispute Resolution, including mediation and is a trained mediator on the list of mediators of the Technology and Construction Solicitors' Association.

 This programme first ran in 2016, here are the testimonials from some of the participants

 The Construction Adjudication Masterclass provided an excellent insight into the practical application of the Construction Contracts Act 2013 as well as considered legal interpretation of the Act and the challenges practitioners will face in advising clients following its commencement.
 The course material and information was practical, comprehensive and up to date.
 The course was very well organised and ran very smoothly.
 A very positive experience.
 Fiona O’Neill, Partner, Beauchamps Solicitors

 I want to congratulate the Law Society for the excellent manner in which they presented and debated the proposed Construction Contracts Act.
-It was very interested, with great presenters and guest speakers.
-On completion felt fully informed on the subject which will be very beneficial for our business.
-Jack McHugh, Managing Director, Alucraft Group Ltd., Dublin
+It was very interesting, with great presenters and guest speakers.
+On completion, I felt fully informed on the subject which will be very beneficial for our business.
+Jack McHugh, Managing Director, Alucraft Group Limited, Dublin